Aiven-Open/klaw-docs/docs/workflows/topic/edit-topic.md

    configuration.
 6. Submit the configuration update request by selecting **Submit Update**.
-7. A Request to update the topic with the new configuration is created, and a member of your team will be able to approve or decline the request in their **Approvers** view.
+7. A request to update the topic with the new configuration is created, and a member of your team will be able to approve or decline the request in their **Approvers** view.